Learn something new every day

 A bit of confusion can now exist in many high schools that offer advanced placement (AP) courses.
 These may be taken by the most capable students who can handle a deeper level of exploration of material.
 Should these students pass the class and pass requisite exams, they may receive college credits.
 They are pursuing their “lower education” degree in the form of a diploma, at the same time they’ve already started studying at a higher education level.

 Not all schools have AP programs, but this doesn’t mean a student can’t concurrently pursue a diploma and college credits at the same time.
 Many students are eligible to start taking community college courses by their sophomore or junior year in high school.
-The process can work backwards too.
+The process can work backward too.
 It is possible in my colleges to get credit for taking college classes to qualify for a high school diploma.
 Some students who prefer the college environment may finish their secondary school requirements at a community college after dropping out of high school, and their work may count as both higher and secondary education.

 Sunny27- I love anything that reduces the cost of a college education.
 Even if your child enrolled in the dual degree program from a private school, the costs of community college are significantly less than a regular university.